schmettow/YET/docs/index.md

 [Yeti2](https://github.com/schmettow/YET/tree/main/yeti/2) is a demonstration of brightness gradient estimation for eye tracking.

 -   uses OC and PG
--   split-frame brightness gradient
+-   split-frame brightness gradient (SBG)
 -   needs calibration by setting variables
 -   connects with Yeti3 for automated calibration

+## Yeti3

+[Yeti3](https://github.com/schmettow/YET/tree/main/yeti/3) collects SBG values at random horizontal eye positions.
+It produces a data set with x_pos|SBG_left|SBG_right, which can be used as training data for a model that predicts horizontal position by SBG.
+An R Markdown script is provided that loads the data set and helps identifying the most accurate prediction model.

+### Roadmaps

+#### Tracking

+1. Does SBG also work for vertical eye position?
+For a quick test, you have to flip everything around 90 degree.
+1. If vertical SBG works, Yeti3 can be extended to collect data in a plane.
+Model selection works the same way, but needs to be extended.
+Note that you get four brightness predictors.
+1. Finally, the prediction model can be implemented in Python to create a full calibration procedure.

 ## Yeti8

 [Yeti8](https://github.com/schmettow/YET/tree/main/yeti/8) performs a two-point calibration procedure.

 This Yeti demonstration of horizontal brightness gradient tracking.
-With [Yeti3](https://github.com/schmettow/YET/tree/main/yeti/3) it could be observed that eyeball position x and brightness y are linearly related.
+With [Yeti3](https://github.com/schmettow/YET/tree/main/yeti/3) it could be observed that eyeball position P and brightness B are linearly related.

-    x = beta_0 * beta_1 * y
+    P = beta_0 * beta_1 * B

-In theory that means, you only have to measure brightness at two points (A,B) and estimate the linear coefficients using the following formula:
+In theory that means, you only have to measure brightness at two points (a,b) and estimate the linear coefficients using the following formula:

-    beta_0 = y_A
+    beta_0 = B_a
-    beta_1 = (y_B - y_A) / (x_B - x_A)
+    beta_1 = (B_b - B_a) / (P_b - P_a)

 Then, Yeti8 continues measuring brightness and shows a circle that follows horizontal eye movements.

 ### Roadmaps

+#### Improve UI

+1. There are many minor ways to improve the visual layout and color scheme.
+1. Screen dimensions are fixed.
+Make them fluid (i.e. when screen dimensions change, the layout stays consistent)
+1. Add a life visualization of the brighness difference

 #### Improve tracking

 1. The obvious improvement is to add *vertical tracking*.
 1. The current algorithm uses the difference between brightness, whereas the linear model in [Yeti3](https://github.com/schmettow/YET/tree/main/yeti/3) uses L and R as separate predictors, which is the most accurate.
-In Python, you can implement a linear model using, for example,  [Scikit.Learn](https://stackabuse.com/linear-regression-in-python-with-scikit-learn/).
+In Python, you can implement a linear model using [Scikit.Learn](https://stackabuse.com/linear-regression-in-python-with-scikit-learn/).

 #### Validate